nelsonljs/govtech_de_test/section1/readme.md

 Since data available at 1am daily, schedule for run at 1.05am.

 Erroneous rows are compiled into **error.csv** for further processing.

+### ETL Pipeline

+Actual ETL pipeline is packaged into a module for portability.
+Easier management for implementation on different automation tools.